viktornar/small_rtb_agent/README.md

 correct queries by bid request and get result with scores from elastic search without reimplementing wheel.
 * Tests doesn't cover all possible cases.
 * Code is not fully written in scala idiomatic way.
 There are space to improve.
+* Code is not extendable and not reusable enough.